Marcus Baugh: Oakland Raiders

 Baugh signed as an undrafted free agent with the Oakland Raiders in 2018 but was waived prior to the regular season.

 San Diego Fleet

 Baugh then signed with the San Diego Fleet of the Alliance of American Football (AAF) in early 2019, where he caught 13 passes for 208 yards and two touchdowns before the league folded in April 2019.

 Carolina Panthers

 In April 2019, Baugh signed with the Carolina Panthers but was placed on injured reserve in the preseason before being waived in February 2020.

 Washington Football Team

 Baugh signed with the Washington Football Team in March 2020.
-He was waived on October 22, 2020, but re-signed to their practice squad two days later.
-He was promoted back to the active roster on December 9, 2020.
+He was waived on October 22, but re-signed to their practice squad two days later.
+Baugh was promoted back to the active roster on December 9.
 Baugh was waived by Washington on May 10, 2021.

 Pittsburgh Steelers

 On July 30, 2021, Baugh signed with the Pittsburgh Steelers.
-He was waived on August 28, 2021.
+He was waived by the Steelers on August 28.